 Due to the wide range of courses offered through ASE, this program can accommodate students from a variety of disciplines.
 It will be of particular interest to those studying architecture, classics, creative writing, education, English literature, history, theater, and those involved in the European Studies program.

 Students reside in furnished residential flats in the City of Bath with other US students in the ASE program.
-All of the housing is on a self-catering basis so students can cook in their own shared kitchens as well as explore the many restaurants throughout the city.
+All of the housing is on a self-catering basis so students can prepare meals in their own shared kitchens as well as explore the many restaurants throughout the city.

 In addition to the Oxford residency, all students on the program participate in an excursion to Stratford-upon-Avon where they will spend much of their time in one of three Royal Shakespeare theatres.
 Students will attend a number of plays and will visit other sites managed by the Shakespeare Trust.
 In addition, course-related excursions may include London and Hampton Court, Wales, the Lake District, Oxford, Cornwall or other locations.